-There is a lot to get done before an induction.
-Some of it is education, but there is also preparation for your hospital stay and for how you will feel before you come home!
+There is a lot to get done as you head to your due date or before an induction.
+Some of it is educational, but there is also preparation for your hospital stay and for how you will feel before you come home!

 Before an induction, your doctor has a duty to give you informed consent.
 Informed consent includes: